denouche/ovh-dyndns/README.md

 ovhDynDNS
 =========

-Use this script in a cron to update a defined A record in your DNS zone, using OVH API
+Use this script in a cron to update a given A record in your DNS zone, using OVH API

 Initialize
 ----------